Internal Links

 9.25, C 11 or C14.
 Just look at Damian Peach's images for proof...WOW!

-Mind you, there is some variability in optical quality here too and a C9.25 lemon
+Mind you, there is some variability in optical quality here too and a rare C9.25 lemon

 Meade SCTs seem to be good optically and the drives in the